eternalai-org/truly-open-ai/README.md

 To address this, we need a comprehensive infrastructure that integrates these disparate components into a cohesive whole.
 An end-to-end decentralized AI system that is permissionless, censorship-resistant, and tamper-proof.

 Truly Open AI is an open-source project that aims to develop this infrastructure.
+It is developed and supported by many teams and individual core contributors.
 Let's build truly open AI together.

 ## Design Principles

 * **Decentralize everything**.
-Decentralize at every step.
-Question every component of the system and decentralize it.
-Ensure that no single point of failure or control exists.
+Ensure that no single point of failure or control exists by questioning every component of the Truly Open AI infrastructure and decentralizing it.
+* **Smart contracts first**.
+Use smart contracts at every step to trustlessly coordinate all parties in the system.
+* **Production grade**.
+Code must be designed and written with production-grade scale in mind.
 * **Everything is an agent**.
-Not just regular agents, every entity, whether a swarm of agents, a model storage system, a GPU node, a cross-chain agent communication bridge, or an infrastructure service, is represented as an agent.
+Not just regular agents, every component in the software stack, whether a swarm of agents, a model storage system, a GPU node, a cross-chain agent communication bridge, an infrastructure microservice, or an API, is represented as an agent.
-* **Do one thing and do it well**.
+* **Agents do one thing and do it well**.
 Each agent should have a single, well-defined purpose and perform it well.
-* **Prompting as the primary interface**.
-All agents have a unified, simplified I/O interface with prompting and response.
+* **Prompting as the unified agent interface**.
+All agents have a unified, simplified I/O interface with prompting and response for both human-to-agent interactions and agent-to-agent interactions.
 * **Composable**.
 Agents can work together to perform complex tasks via a chain of prompts.

 ## Architecture